A Better Country

 In the same passage he said, ...4 Though I might also have confidence in the flesh.
 If any other man thinketh that he hath whereof he might trust in the flesh, I more: 5 Circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, an Hebrew of the Hebrews; as touching the law, a Pharisee; 6 Concerning zeal, persecuting the church; touching the righteousness which is in the law, blameless.
 7 But what things were gain to me, those I counted loss for Christ.
 8 Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ, (Philippians 3)

 For a Jew, nationalism is of extreme importance.
 It is key to their very existence and personal identity.
 To be able to prove one is the seed of Abraham is great, to be able to prove what tribe one is from is highly enviable.
 Yet Paul says he counted all this loss for Christ, even dung - that is manure!
 Friend, that is strong, strong language for a Jew!
-I doubt that any non-Jews can even truly comprehend that without a lot of study into Jewish history.
+I doubt that any non-Jews can even truly comprehend that, at least not without a lot of study into Jewish history.
 Yet, if Paul counted all this as dung that he might win Christ, what should believers today be thinking regarding nationalism and patriotism?

 Now, if a Christian today feels they should vote in national elections for one reason or another, they are certainly free to do so.
 There is no command in the New Testament that we should not vote.